6) How to Keep the Sabbath Today

 The Sabbath is a gift from God to you:

-- It is an invitation: God wants to spend special time with you
+- It is an invitation to be with God: He wants to spend this special time with you.

-- It is a memorial: It reminds us that He is your Creator
+- It is a memorial of creation: It reminds us that He is your Creator.

-- It is a sign: It marks His people as belonging to Him
+- It is a sign of identity: It marks His people as belonging to Him.

 Accept the invitation.
 Enter into God’s rest.

 I accept the Sabbath as a gift from God for my life.
-I desire to keep the seventh day as the Bible teaches — from sunset to sunset — as a day of worship, rest, and fellowship.
-I commit to making the Sabbath a delight, not a burden, and to prepare myself properly to welcome it each week.
+I desire to keep the seventh day as the Bible teaches (from sunset to sunset) as a day of worship, rest, and fellowship.
+I commit to making the Sabbath a delight, instead of a burden, and to prepare myself properly to welcome it each week.